-The Vigeland Sculpture Park is home to over 200 sculptures in bronze, granite and iron representing the life’s work of Gustav Vigeland.
+The Vigeland Sculpture Park is home to over 200 sculptures.
+In bronze, granite and iron the sculptures represent the life’s work of Gustav Vigeland.
 It’s quite an impressive sight.
 We really enjoyed being able to get up close and look at them from all angles.

 [Entry to the park is free]